Contraception

 Possible, provided correctly inserted.

+Sometimes possible.
 Female sterilization is done by blocking the fallopian tubes.
 It is also called tubal ligation.
 Both types of sterilization are effectively irreversible.
 Neither has an effect on a man or woman’s ability to have or enjoy sex.
-Sterilization does not protect against Sexually Transmitted Diseases, only Condom does!
+Sterilization does not protect against Sexually Transmitted Diseases, only Condom do!

 Ovulation occurs in the mid cycle days before a period, so one has to have a regular menstrual cycle in order to accurately predict a ‘safe’ time for intercourse.